arthemus/pragma-brewery/backend/README.md

 It is possible to run the backend layer in two ways:

-The first is a simple `log` system that prints the current temperature of the beers on the console.
+The first is a simple `log` system that prints the current temperature of the beers on console.
 You can run this system with the command below:

 ```
 node console.js
 ```

-The second option is to run the server itself which will expose a `REST` endpoint that returns a list with the current temperature of each beer.
-Run the following command to run the server:
+The second option is to run the server itself which will expose a `REST` endpoint that returns a list with the current temperature for each beer.
+Execute the following command to run the server:

 ```
 node express.js
 ```

-The REST endpoint can also be accessed by the browser through the address:
+The REST endpoint can also be accessed by web-browser through the address:

 ```
 http://localhost:4000/api
 ```

 The file `src/thermostats/random.thermostat.js` is a example of a good point that can be change in the future with a new version of this system.
 I am imagining in a real scenary we can have a fisical sessor and one interface to get the real temperature from ther beers.
-This random function is just one test to get different results and situations in the test scenary.
+This random function is just one mock prototype to get different results and situations in the test scenary.

 ### TODO